Burkina Faso presidential guard seize president and PM

 Monday's report recommended that the regiment be broken up and its members redeployed within the framework of a broader reform of the military.

-(Additional reporting by Mathieu Bonkoungou in Ouagadougou, Emma Farge and Makini Brice in Dakar, and Eric Beech in Washington; Writing by Daniel Flynn; Editing by Alison Williams and Peter Cooney)
+(Additional reporting by Mathieu Bonkoungou in Ouagadougou, Emma Farge and Makini Brice in Dakar; Writing by Daniel Flynn; Editing by Alison Williams)